Journals LibraryNHS NIHR - National Institute for Health and Care Research

 - Understanding the demographic diversity of our authors, editorial decision makers and reviewers, such as gender, geography and ethnicity data, in order to establish acceptable and informed baseline levels and targets.

-- Regularly review the barriers within publishing which authors, editorial decision makers and reviewers from under-represented communities experience and take actions to address them.
+- Regularly review the barriers to publishing which authors, editorial decision makers and reviewers from under-represented communities experience and take actions to address them.

 - Define and communicate the specific responsibilities authors, editorial decision makers, reviewers and staff members have towards inclusion and diversity.